dustinmmoore/a-record-creator/README.md

    git clone https://github.com/dustinmmoore/a-record-creator.git
    ```
 2. **Open the application**: Open the `index.html` file in your preferred web browser.
+3. **Select record type**: Choose between A Record or CNAME Record.
+4. **Input details**:
-3. **Input details**: Fill in the fields for hostname, IP address, and TTL.
+   - For A Records: Fill in hostname, IP address, and TTL
-   - The IP address field validates the input to ensure it is in the correct format.
+   - For CNAME Records: Fill in hostname, alias, canonical name, and TTL
-   - The TTL field is pre-filled with a default value of `3600`.
+   - The TTL field is pre-filled with a default value of `3600`
-4. **Add the A record**: Click the "Add A Record" button to add the record to the table below.
+5. **Add the record**: Click "Add Record" to add it to the table below.
-5. **View and Export Records**: The newly added A record will be displayed in the table, and you can export all records in CSV or JSON format.
+6. **View and Export Records**: View all records in the table and export in CSV or JSON format.

 ## Screenshot